smartmeio/arancino-library/README.md

         It's useful when you connect multiple microntroller with the same firmware (using the same keys) to one Arancino Module; By this way, at the application level, you can distinguish keys by microntroller id.
+- **`decimal_digits`**: Default `4`.
+Represents the number to the right of the decimal point for the float and double data types.
+				With float data type is possible to represent 7 decimal digits of precision, while with double data type has up to 15 digits.
+The decimal digits of precision is the total number of digits, not the number to the right of the decimal point.
+				There is a check to verify the number of digits and if the number exceed the maximum allowed for the type(float or double), the decimal part will be truncate (rounded up or rounded down).

 ___
 ### set